NelminDev/NDCore/README.md

-# NDCore
+# ⚙️ NDCore - Your Minecraft Plugin Foundation

-NDCore is the core dependency plugin that provides essential functionality for plugins developed by nelmin, but it is available for everyone to use.
-This plugin serves as a foundational library, offering crucial utility functions while maintaining zero configuration requirements.
+NDCore is a robust core dependency plugin designed to provide essential functionality for Minecraft plugins.
+Developed by nelmin, it's crafted to be a foundational library, offering crucial utility functions without requiring any configuration.
+It's available for everyone to use and enhance their plugin development experience.

-## Overview
+## 🚀 Overview

-NDCore is intentionally designed to be a lightweight core plugin that operates silently in the background.
-It provides essential backbone functionality for nelmin's plugin ecosystem, including persistent data management, localization support, comprehensive event logging, and secure player management.
-While primarily serving as a dependency, it now includes enhanced player data management, security features, and monitoring capabilities.
+NDCore is engineered as a lightweight, background-operating plugin, providing the backbone for nelmin's plugin ecosystem.
+It encompasses persistent data management, localization support, comprehensive event logging, secure player management, and advanced menu handling capabilities.
+It serves primarily as a dependency, enhancing player data management, security, monitoring, and menu interactions, all while remaining efficient and unobtrusive.

-## Key Features
+## ✨ Key Features

-- Persistent data management with support for list properties
+- **Persistent Data Management**: Robust support for persistent data, including list properties.
-- Advanced text handling using Adventure API
+- **Adventure API Text Handling**: Advanced text formatting using the Adventure API.
-- Comprehensive localization system
+- **Comprehensive Localization**: Streamlined localization system for multilingual support.
-- Enhanced player data tracking and statistics
+- **Enhanced Player Data**: In-depth player data tracking and statistics.
-- Secure password management using Argon2
-- Player data conversion utilities
+- **Secure Password Management**: Argon2 encryption for secure password handling.
+- **Player Data Conversion**: Utilities for seamless player data conversion.
+- **Flexible Menu System**: Advanced menu handling with custom interactions.
-- Functions as a dependency-only plugin
+- **Dependency-Only Plugin**: Functions as a core dependency without extra overhead.
-- Requires no configuration
+- **Zero Configuration**: Ready to use out-of-the-box, no configuration needed.
-- Lightweight and efficient design
+- **Lightweight & Efficient**: Designed for optimal performance and minimal footprint.

-## For Developers
+## 👨‍💻 For Developers

-Developers interested in utilizing NDCore's functionality should look into:
+Explore NDCore's capabilities and integrate it into your projects:

-- The [Lumina](https://github.com/NelminDev/Lumina) project for logging capabilities
+- **Lumina**: Leverage the [Lumina](https://github.com/NelminDev/Lumina) project for enhanced logging.

-Key components:
+Key Components:

-- `PersistentProperty` for managing persistent data
+- `PersistentProperty`: Manages persistent data storage.
-- `PersistentListProperty` and `PersistentMutableListProperty` for managing persistent list data
+- `PersistentListProperty` & `PersistentMutableListProperty`: Handle persistent list data efficiently.
-- `TextBuilder` for Adventure API-based text formatting
+- `TextBuilder`: Simplifies Adventure API-based text formatting.
-- `LocalizedMessage` for translation management
+- `LocalizedMessage`: Manages translation and localization.
-- `NDPlayer` for extensive player data management with conversion methods:
+- `NDPlayer`: Offers extensive player data management with:
-  - `economy()` for economic functionality
+  - `.economy()`: Economic functionality integration.
-  - `security()` for secure player management
+  - `.security()`: Secure player management tools.
+- `MenuInterface`: Create custom menu implementations.
+- `MenuClickEvent` & `MenuClickListener`: Handle menu interactions with ease.

+### 📦 Dependency Integration

 To use NDCore as a dependency, add the following to your `plugin.yml`: